teymurgahramanov/from-node-exporter/README.md

 ## Instant probes
 Useful to check the availability of individual targets besides configured ones instantly.
 It's performed by making a POST request to `/probe`.

 In the case of Kubernetes, it can be leveraged to perform instant probes from all nodes at once instead of doing it one by one.
-Try [KubePing](https://github.com/teymurgahramanov/KubePing).
+For better experience try [KubePing](https://github.com/teymurgahramanov/KubePing).

 ### Example
 Here is the example of probe using `http` module.